Interested in serving your district as a PEC director? Find the information you need below.

 - Review Article III of the PEC Bylaws, as well as the board district maps, Election Policy and Procedures, Conflict-of-Interest Policy and Directors’ Code of Conduct to check eligibility and find other important information.Curious about your eligibility to run for our board?
 Nominees must maintain their primary residence and receive continuous electric service for one year in the PEC district for which election is sought.
 Additionally, nominees must be located at the beginning of the calendar year of the election in the district for which election is sought.
 See Article III, Section 3, of the PEC Bylaws for detailed eligibility and residency information.

-- Download petition materials from the website or get them at a PEC office.
+- Download petition materials or get them at a PEC office.

 - Complete the petition forms, including a Candidate Application, Consumer Report Disclosure and Consent Form, Directors’ Code of Conduct Affirmation and Conflict-of-Interest Certification and Disclosure Form.

 - Provide biographical information and candidate questionnaire according to the guidelines in the Election Procedures and petition materials.

 - Use the signature form (print as many as needed) provided in the petition materials to obtain verifiable signatures from at least 50 members living in, or having designated voting residences in, the PEC district for which election is sought.
 Lists of members for all districts are available by request at email@example.com.
 For more detailed instructions, please email the governance team at firstname.lastname@example.org.
 Members seeking nomination are encouraged to collect more than 50 signatures to account for possible verification issues.